-In the case of child restraint systems with permanent mechanically attached adjustable head support devices, in which the height of either the adult safety belt or of the child harness is directly controlled by the adjustable head support, it is not necessary to demand energy absorption in areas as defined in Annex 18, which are not contactable by the manikin’s head, i.e. behind the head support.
+In the case of enhanced child restraint systems with permanent mechanically attached adjustable head support devices, in which the height of either the adult safety belt or of the child harness is directly controlled by the adjustable head support, it is not necessary to demand energy absorption in areas as defined in Annex 18, which are not contactable by the manikin’s head, i.e. behind the head support.

 Overturning

-The child restraint system shall be tested as prescribed in paragraph 7.1.2. of this Regulation; at no point during the whole test shall the manikin be fully ejected from the device.
-In addition when the test seat is in the upside down position, the dummy’s head shall not move more than 300 mm from its original position in a vertical direction relative to the test seat.
+The Enhanced child restraint system shall be tested as prescribed in paragraph 7.1.2. of this Regulation; at no point during the whole test shall the manikin be fully ejected from the device.
+In addition when the test bench is in the upside down position, the dummy’s head shall not move more than 300 mm from its original position in a vertical direction relative to the test bench; this measurement shall be performed after the load has been removed.

 Dynamic test

-General: the Child Restraint System shall be subjected to dynamic tests, in accordance with Table 2, in conformity with paragraph 7.1.3. below:
+General: the dynamic test shall be performed on Enhanced Child Restraint System which have not previously been under load and the Enhanced Child Restraint System shall be subjected to dynamic tests, in accordance with Table 4, in conformity with paragraph 7.1.3. below: